St Chad's Church, Over

 St Chad's Church, Over, is in the town of Winsford, Cheshire, England.
 It was formerly in the separate town of Over, but with the growth of Winsford it has become part of that town.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.
 It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Chester and the deanery of Middlewich.

 History

 The church originates from the 14th century and it has been modified on a number of occasions.
 The original church consisted of a nave with a narrow north aisle, a wide south aisle and a chancel.
 The south aisle was built in 1543 by Hugh Starkie of Oulton, a gentleman usher to Henry VIII and a benefactor to Cheshire churches.
 In 1870 the church was restored by Ewan Christian and W. Milford Teulon.
 In 1897–98 the Lancaster architects Austin and Paley added vestries and an organ chamber.
 The north aisle was widened in 1904 by John Douglas of Chester.
 In about 1906 Austin and Paley carried out a further restoration; this included increasing the seating by 56, and installing heating, at an estimated cost of £899.
 The south aisle and nave were lengthened in 1926 but the 14th-century east window was retained.
+According to legend, the building was said to be named because St. Chad baptised locals in a stream nearby to the site of where the church is located today.